CiscoDevNet/terraform-provider-aci/website/docs/d/contract_subject.html.markdown

     - `prio` - (Optional) The priority level to assign to traffic matching the consumer to provider flows.
     - `target_dscp` - (Optional) The target DSCP to assign to traffic matching the consumer to provider flows.
     - `relation_vz_rs_in_term_graph_att` - (Optional) Relation to class L4-L7 Service Graph (vnsAbsGraph).
+    -`relation_vz_rs_filt_att` - (Optional) Relation to class Filters (vzRsFiltAtt).
+      - `action` - (Optional) The action required when the condition is met.
+Allowed values are "deny", "permit", and the default value is "permit".
+      - `directives` - (Optional) Directives of the Contract Subject Filter object for Consumer to Provider.
+Allowed values are "log", "no_stats", "none", and the default value is "none".
+      - `priority_override` - (Optional) Priority override of the Consumer to Provider Filter object.
+Allowed values are "default", "level1", "level2", "level3", and the default value is "default".
+      - `filter_dn` - (Required) Distinguished name of the Filter object for Consumer to Provider.
 - `provider_to_consumer` - (Optional) Filter Chain for Provider to Consumer.
 Class vzOutTerm
     - `prio` - (Optional) The priority level to assign to traffic matching the provider to consumer flows.
     - `target_dscp` - (Optional) The target DSCP to assign to traffic matching the provider to consumer flows.
     - `relation_vz_rs_out_term_graph_att` - (Optional) Relation to class L4-L7 Service Graph (vnsAbsGraph).
+    -`relation_vz_rs_filt_att` - (Optional) (Optional) Relation to class Filters (vzRsFiltAtt).
+      - `action` - (Optional) The action required when the condition is met.
+Allowed values are "deny", "permit", and the default value is "permit".
+      - `directives` - (Optional) Directives of the Contract Subject Filter object for Provider to Consumer.
+Allowed values are "log", "no_stats", "none", and the default value is "none".
+      - `priority_override` - (Optional) Priority override of the Provider to Consumer Filter object.
+Allowed values are "default", "level1", "level2", "level3", and the default value is "default".
+      - `filter_dn` - (Required) Distinguished name of the Filter object for Provider to Consumer.